seanwidmer/Bootstrap-Sandbox/README.txt

 This is the start state for the sandbox.
 There are no Bootstrap classes added to the HTML.
 Code along with each lecture to add the bootstrap classes and utilities

-I  am going to put another edit in here.